 The Council has been informed that based on a recent actuarial assessment the LPFA Pension Fund has a deficit.
 This fund relates to pensions for former employees of the now disbanded Greater London Council and the LB Richmond has a legal obligation to contribute.
-At the 31st March a final decision on how to address the deficit had not yet been made but it is possible that London Boroughs will be asked for increased contributions.
+The funding level, the ratio between assets and liabilities as measured on a triennial valuation basis, is circa 92%.
+As at 31st March a final decision on how to address the deficit had not yet been made but it is possible that London Boroughs will be asked for increased contributions.
 At present the Council does not have sufficient information to estimate the potential liability.